-The AI Award is making £140 million available over four years to accelerate the most promising AI technologies for health and social care.
-There have been two rounds of competition since its launch in September 2020.
-We have currently given a total of 80 awards across the four phases:
+The AI in Health and Care Award is making £140 million available over 4 years to accelerate the most promising AI technologies for health and social care.
+We have currently given a total 80 awards across the following 4 phases:

 Phase 1 projects